Pheromosa Raid Guide – Best Counters, Weakness, CP & Strategy

 Psychic

-• Psychic attackers can KO it very fast due to low bulk
+Psychic attackers can deal heavy damage quickly due to Pheromosa’s low defense.

 Rock